-The Knowledgebase article How do I get technical support for Sage 100 Contractor? provides contact information and hours of operation.
-Be prepared to provide your company name, telephone number, and the company contact person.
-At that time, a Customer Support technician may request additional reports to help determine the cause of the error.
+You may be asked to provide additional reports to help determine the cause of the error.
 There are specific audit error reports to help Customer Support technicians identify the transactions related to some audit errors.

 Audit History

 About the Audit History window